amadywr/rtqcr/README.md

 # RTQ Concrete Resurfacing

-RTQ Concrete Resurfacing is a small business based in Sydney that specializes in transforming concrete surfaces through services such as Spray-Crete, Epoxy Flooring, Concrete Sealing, and Concrete Polishing.
-This repository contains the source code for the official website of RTQ Concrete Resurfacing, developed as a client project.
+Developed a responsive website for a Sydney-based small business using React, JavaScript, and vanilla CSS, ensuring an engaging and user friendly experience.
+Implemented key features such as FAQs, contact form, gallery, and embedded Google Reviews to enhance user engagement and credibility.
+Optimised the website for SEO and performance.

 The website is live at [rtqcr.com.au](https://rtqcr.com.au).